Pere Garau: Market and delivery traffic — why the coexistence became dangerous

 Pere Garau: Market and delivery traffic – why the coexistence became dangerous

 On Saturday morning, shortly after ten, a short, loud bang changed the familiar morning melody at Plaça Pere Garau.
 Among fruit crates, umbrellas and the constant calling of the vendors, the howling of a siren was suddenly heard.
-A delivery van, maneuvering in one of the narrow loading and unloading areas, had struck a middle-aged woman.
+A delivery van, maneuvering in one of the narrow loading and unloading areas, had struck a middle-aged woman, local report that a delivery van struck a pedestrian at the Pere Garau market.
 SAMU 061 emergency teams arrived quickly, a privacy tent was erected, the injured person stabilized and taken to hospital.
 Vendors, neighbors and long-standing customers stood stunned — only the distant hum of a refrigerator and the clatter of a crate ramp broke the silence.

 The guiding question: How can the market remain lively — and safe?